dleifraG-rM/CrowdStrike_BSOD_Intune_Fix/Detection-Remediation.md

 1. **Add The Below Detection Script To Intune**

     - Go to devices -> Scripts and Remediations -> Create
-    - Right-click on the appropriate Organizational Unit (OU) and select `Create a GPO in this domain, and Link it here...`.
     - Save the below as a .ps1 file named "Detection.ps1" and upload the detection script under "Detection script file"

 ```powershell